sorin-creanga/paracetamol-sentiment-prediction/README.md

 **Paracetamol Sentiment Analysis**

-A machine learning project that analyzes YouTube comments about paracetamol and predicts sentiment trends for the next year.
+A machine learning project that analyzes YouTube comments about paracetamol and predicts sentiment trends for the next 30 days.

  Features

 -  Scrapes 1000+ YouTube videos for paracetamol comments
 -  Analyzes sentiment (positive/negative/neutral) using VADER
--  Predicts sentiment for next 365 days using ARIMA
+-  Predicts sentiment for next 30 days using ARIMA
 -  Interactive Streamlit dashboard with visualizations

  Project Structure